Finding the Velocity of a Vector: A practical guide

 -

 Q: Can velocity be negative?
 A: Yes, the negative sign indicates the direction of the velocity vector.
-For example, a negative velocity in the x-direction signifies motion in the negative x-direction.
+To give you an idea, a negative velocity in the x-direction signifies motion in the negative x-direction.

 -